-- Income will be measured at two points, and there are three versions of this outcome one from the midline survey and two from the endline.
-We will use the third measure from the endline survey as the primary income outcome. - 1.
+- Income will be measured at two points, and there are three versions of this outcome one from the midline survey and three from the endline.
+We will use the third measure from the endline survey as the primary income outcome (4 below). - 1.
 For the midline, the data comes from Section 5 (employment).
-In particular, we will add the Taka amount earned (Q10) from each member over the previous week.
-An alternative measurement will be to add to this the value of food, housing, and other benefits provided by the employer, when applicable (Q11, Q13, and Q14).

-- 2. The same questions and data will be collected in the endline, generating a second measurement of labor income over the previous week. - 3.
+In particular, we will add the Taka amount earned (Q10) from each member over the previous week. - 2.
+The same questions and data will be collected in the endline, generating a second measurement of labor income over the previous week. - 3.
 A third measurement of income will come from the data from the endline survey, based on income earned over the previous 30 days, and which includes income from household enterprises and agriculture (Section 5).
-We will add to this any non-labor income received in the last 12 months (divided by 12; Section 8 Part B).
+We will add to this any non-labor income received in the last 12 months (divided by 12; Section 8 Part B). - 4.
+From the endline household survey section 5 part C, we will sum The gross income from migration As described in Akram, Chowdhury, and Mobarak (2017) "all income and profits earned at home (all income from household's enterprises, and both ag and non-ag wages minus the household's costs in the income-generating activities)" (Table 5, ITT effects on migration income, etc.).